-This web page gives a brief overview of the Berkshire Scouts visits to Uganda.
+This web page gives a brief overview of the Berkshire Scouts visits to Uganda and Malawi.
 The visits are part of the Project Africa international community programme.

 The first visit to Uganda in 2011 was to support the Bukeka Children’s Centre (Mityana) and the Kavule School for the Deaf (Mbale).
 This project was in partnership with Building Brighter Futures.
 Work across the two projects included building a large new three classroom block (initially used for a chicken project), a kitchen, staff washroom, classroom refurbishment, and a water harvesting scheme.